Books Set in Alabama, Georgia, Florida, South Carolina, and Tennessee

 As she discovers the truth about her past, Anna Kate will need to decide if this lone blackbird can finally take her broken wings and fly.

-The Book Girls Say… This charming Southern novel includes both romance and magical realism.
+This charming Southern novel includes both romance and magical realism.
 While the small mountain town of Wicklow is fictional, the author said in an interview that it’s located exactly where the real town of Mentone is found on a map.
 Reviewers from Alabama say that the descriptions of this fictional town are very accurate to small-town Alabama life.

 For another Kindle Unlimited option with a storyline about a woman returning home to Alabama, consider Burying the Honeysuckle Girls by Emily Carpenter, which is a combination of historical fiction and gothic mystery/thriller.

-Inspired by the true events of Operation Paperclip, this historical fiction novel tells the story of the US intelligence program that employed former Nazis in Huntsville, Alabama, after WWII.
+Inspired by the true events of Operation Paperclip, this historical fiction novel tells the story of the US intelligence program that employed former Nazis in Huntsville, Alabama after WWII.

 The story begins in Berlin in 1930.
-Changing political powers are sweeping through Germany, and Sofie von Meyer Rhodes is married to an academic husband whose work benefits from the ambitions of the newly elected chancellor.
-Though she and her husband, Jürgen, don’t agree on the social views taking hold in the country, she does see how his work with the rocket program is benefiting.
-Soon, however, she realizes that their morality is being challenged and that neutrality has a price.
+Changing political powers are sweeping through Germany.
+Sofie von Meyer Rhodes and her husband, Jürgen, are concerned with the social views taking hold in their country.
+But her academic husband’s work benefits from the ambitions of the newly elected chancellor.
+Soon, however, their morality is challenge and they realize that neutrality has a price.

 At the same time, Lizzie Miller is living in the Texas panhandle during the Dust Bowl of the 1930s.
 The future looks bleak as their farm dries up.
 And that’s all before her brother, Henry, is called to Germany to fight in WWII.

-Twenty years later, Jürgen is one of the many German scientists who is offered a pardon for their part in WWII in exchange for working on the fledgling space program in the US.
-Sofie is excited for the fresh start in a new country, but she soon finds that her Huntsville neighbors aren’t as welcoming or forgiving of her family’s past as she’d hoped.
+Twenty years later in the 1950s, Jürgen is one of the many German scientists who is offered a pardon for their part in WWII in exchange for working on the fledgling space program in the US.
+Sofie welcomes the chance for a fresh start in a new country, but she soon finds that her Huntsville neighbors aren’t as welcoming or forgiving of her family’s past as she’d hoped.

-Jürgen's boss at the US space program is Calvin Miller, Lizzie’s husband.
+Jürgen’s boss at the US space program is Calvin Miller, Lizzie’s husband.
 This is where the two women’s stories collide.
-Lizzie and her brother, Henry, hate that German scientists are allowed to work freely in the United States.
-While Sofie is trying to rebuild a life in Alabama, Lizzie is determined to make it difficult for her.

-The Book Girls Say… We were excited to discover this new novel because Australian-born Kelly Rimmer is the author of one of our very favorite WWII historical fiction reads, The Things We Cannot Say.
+Kelly Rimmer is the author of one of our very favorite WWII historical fiction reads, The Things We Cannot Say, so we had high expectations for this book.
+Those expectations were far exceeded!

 You probably read this classic back in high school (or at least you were supposed to), but we recommend you give this famous book another read.
 Chances are you'll get even more out of it this time around!